International-Data-Spaces-Association/IDSA-Rulebook/Rulebook_3_0/103_Establishing_Trust.md

-### Establishing trust
+# Establishing trust

-Establishing trust is fundamental to a data space.
-To create value from data, it needs to interact with other data and then supports decision making.
-The different entities must trust each other - without trust, data will not be shared.
+**Establishing trust is the fundamental reason for data spaces to exist!**

+To create value, data needs to interact with other data and then support decision making to enable actions that will create value.
+The potential to create value increases if data is more diverse, which often requires that multiple actors need to come together and share their data with each other.
+However, like in any human relationship: Before sharing comes trust.
+Without trust the risk of something going wrong seems to high and unmanageable.
+Creating trust reduces risk.
+Reduced risk lowers the barrier for sharing data.

+**Increaseing Trust lowers Risk**

 Data spaces can create context-specific trust where trust did not exist before or where it is difficult to establish -- for example between competitors.

-#### Attribute based trust
+Therefore data spaces reduce the risk of sharing data and through that enable the creation of value.

+## Attribute-based trust

+Attribute-based trust is a way to establish trustworthiness between two parties based on specific attributes rather than a fixed identity.
+It functions as a control mechanism with minimal disclosure - only proving that certain conditions are met without revealing full details.

+A
-Establishing trust based on attributes is a control mechanism.
-A participant's level of trust is determined by evaluating participant's attributes, data contract, data asset, and environment attributes.
+participant's level of trust is determined by evaluating participant's attributes, data contract, data asset, and environment attributes.
 This evaluates the potential risk of sharing data with another participant.